Michaeloye/studio-14/README.md

 Welcome to the Studio 14 repository!

-This project is a modern web application built using [Next.js](https://nextjs.org/) and [TypeScript](https://www.typescriptlang.org/).
+This project is a modern web application built using <a href="https://nextjs.org" target="_blank">Next.js</a> and <a href="https://www.typescriptlang.org/" target="_blank">TypeScript</a>.
 It leverages the Chakra UI React component library for styling and UI components, and supports themes via `next-themes`.
-The homepage is available at [https://michael-oyebadejo-studio-14.vercel.app](https://michael-oyebadejo-studio-14.vercel.app).
+The homepage is available at <a href="https://michael-oyebadejo-studio-14.vercel.app" target="_blank">https://michael-oyebadejo-studio-14.vercel.app</a>.

 ## Preview